This is Ms. Aruna's fourth year at Issaquah Montessori School, she's been a Montessori teacher since 2008.

 And about Montessori education: “When entering a Montessori classroom, I am always impressed by its serene and peaceful atmosphere.
 It is amazing to witness how independent and respectful the children are.”

 Ms. Bhavani joined the IMS community during the 2015-2016 school year as a substitute, then became an assistant teacher in Sprouts.
-This year Ms. Bhavani is a lead teacher in Cottage.
+This year Ms. Bhavani is a lead teacher in Nest.
 Her educational background is in computer science in which she earned both a Bachelor's and Master's degree from Osmania University in India.
 More recently she completed the American Montessori Society Early Childhood credential at the Montessori Center for Teacher Education in Bellevue, Washington.

 Ms. Bhavani lives in Sammamish with her husband, daughter and son.
 While not at school she spends lots of time on the sidelines of her children's sporting activities, and enjoys the occasional hike.